sansyrox/kasper_music_player/README.md

 * Currently this is a Flask Backend
 * React Frontend (expected) repo.
-* For Storing Data , a JSON file be used as of now.
+* For Storing Data , a JSON file will be used as of now.

 <p align="center"> Made with ❤ by <a href="https://github.com/stealthanthrax">Sanskar Jethi</a></p>